About Michael Kupietz, Certified FileMaker Pro Developer, supporting businesses both locally in the San Francisco area and nationwide

 A Personal Note: Why I’m a FileMaker Pro Developer

-Michael Kupietz, FileMaker DeveloperHello!
-Thanks for browsing around my site, and taking a moment to acquaint yourself with me and my IT consulting services.
+Greetings from beautiful San Francisco!
+Hello!
+Thanks for browsing around my site, and taking a moment to acquaint yourself with me and my FileMaker Pro development, IT consulting, and full-stack web development services.

 I’ve loved computer programming since my folks had the foresight to enroll me in computer classes as a kid and got me my first computer in sixth grade, all the way back in the 1970s — an 8k Commodore PET (the “old ROMs” version with the gray screen, built-in cassette tape drive and tiny “chicklet” keyboard, not that newfangled “new ROMs” version with the full-sized keyboard and slick green CRT!)
 I was literally the first kid on my block to have a personal computer… by about 5 years.
 It wasn’t like today.
 Back then, to get to a computer store, we had to walk seven miles in the snow, uphill both ways.
 And we didn’t have an iPod loaded up with Frank Ocean MP3s on it to keep us entertained along the way… we had to drag Kool & The Gang along, in person… you kids don’t know how easy you have it.

 I started working with FileMaker Pro in 1994, helping the manager of the building I lived in get his accounting in order, and writing a small database to help his front desk clerks close out their shifts.
-I moved to the Bay Area a few years later, and not long after, I joined the Berkeley Macintosh User Group‘s FileMaker Special Interest Group, which met every couple of weeks to discuss FMP development.
+I moved to San Francisco a few years later, and not long after, I joined the Berkeley Macintosh User Group‘s FileMaker Special Interest Group, which met every couple of weeks to discuss FMP development.
 As it turned out, by that time I was one of the more experienced FileMaker users there, and I wound up leading a lot of discussions and answering a lot of Q&A. That soon led to offers of freelance projects, which led to more word-of-mouth, and before I knew it, a nerdy hobby had become my chief source of income for the next 20+ years (and counting.)
 Talk about lucky.
 I posted my resume on Craigslist every few weeks, followed a few years later by posting it on the front page of this website where you still see it, almost 20 years later, still nearly unchanged since then, except for a growing list of completed projects.

 I love my work.
 I love to solve problems.
 I love to help people figure out how the complicated parts of their jobs could be made easier.
 I love showing them where they’re doing unnecessary duplicate work, and how we can avoid that.
 And once the problems are defined, of course I love the technical challenges and creativity of programming.
 And I definitely love the variety of different businesses and people I get to work with.